Gender Identity Discrimination In The Workplace

 Gender identity discrimination lawsuits are a relatively recent development in civil rights law, though this kind of discrimination is far from new.
 As a result, the laws concerning gender identity discrimination vary from state to state, and sometimes even city to city.
 However, the simple fact is that all employees have the same rights to equal treatment.
 This means that if you are harassed, fired or otherwise discriminated against at work for any reason, including your gender identity, you have legal options to right this wrong.

 Allen discrimination lawyer Dan A. Atkerson has been protecting the rights of workers in Texas for over 38 years.
 He has helped hundreds of North Texas employees fight back against discrimination based on gender identity and sexual orientation.
 Depending on your situation, you may be able to make a claim against your employer or file a discrimination lawsuit in state or federal court.
 Or, at the very least, you can make your workplace tolerant and accommodating.
 We can help.
-Call us at (214) 383-3606 or request your free consultation online.
+Call us at (214) 383-3606 or request your consultation online.

 Defining Gender Identity Discrimination in the Workplace